 We are excited to offer course schedules to support the varied needs of our students during the COVID-19 pandemic.
-Classes will be offered in a variety of methods, including traditional or face-to face with reduced class sizes, online asynchronous, online synchronous, hybrid, and blended.
+Classes will be offered in a variety of methods, including traditional or face-to face, online asynchronous, online synchronous, hybrid, and blended.

 Even amid the unpredictable nature of the COVID-19 pandemic, it is our goal to work with each student to find an instructional method that works best during these unprecedented times.

 Students who have already registered, may review their schedules in Self-Service.
 If schedule changes need to be made, please contact Ms. Kim Jacobs at (910) 272-3353 or email@example.com.
 Below is a brief description of the types of instructional delivery methods that will be offered for the fall semester:

 - Blended Courses: Curriculum or continuing education courses in which less than (<) 50% of instruction is delivered when the student and the instructor are separated by distance.
 Students should expect to complete assignments and to participate fully in both the online and face-to-face portions of the class.

 - Hybrid Courses: A hybrid course combines both the online and face-to-face environment.
 Part of the instruction, such as lectures, is presented online while another segment, such as lab work, is taught in the traditional face-to-face setting.
 Curriculum or continuing education courses will be delivered with more than (>) 50%, but less than (<) 100% of instruction when the student and the instructor are separated by distance.
 Students should expect to complete assignments and to participate fully in both the online and face-to-face portions of the class.